The Vancouver Canucks have never won the Stanley Cup, but they have come close.

 After suffering a career-ending concussion in 2013, Andrew Alberts has worked to raise awareness for mental health, and has worked as an analyst on Bruins broadcasts on NESN in Boston.

 Keith Ballard has kept a fairly low profile since retiring in 2015, following concussion troubles.
-He’s a kids hockey coach now, helping out with his son and daughter’s teams in Minnesota.
+The 40-year-old lives in Minnesota with his wife and three kids, and told Sekeres and Price that he coaches all three of his children’s hockey teams.

 Game 7 of the Stanley Cup Final was Jeff Tambellini’s last NHL game.
 He played six years in various leagues, mostly in Europe, after that.
 He joined the Tampa Bay Lightning in 2020 as a pro scout and NCAA recruiter, and has won two Stanley Cups since then.

 Dan Hamhuis moved back to his hometown of Smithers, BC after retiring in 2020.
-He’s currently a part-owner of the Prince George Cougars.
+He’s currently a part-owner of the Prince George Cougars and a member of the school board at the Bulkley Valley Christian School.

 Mason Raymond moved back to Calgary after a one-year stint playing in Europe came to an end in 2018.
 He won a bronze medal with Canada at the 2018 Olympics before hanging up his skates.